edgedb/edgedb-java/docs/configuration.rst

 The driver can be configured by passing an ``EdgeDBClientConfig`` object into the ``EdgeDBClient`` constructor.
-The client config contains immutable settings for client behaviour.
+The client config contains immutable settings for client behavior.
 You can construct a new ``EdgeDBClientConfig`` with the builder subclass like so:

 .. code-block:: java